So, it’s late February and in Canada we are not nearing spring. Not where I am, at least.

 But the days are longer and after a handful of snow storms, a few days straight without a snowfall tricks me into thinking winter’s end is near.
 I know I still have to struggle through more weeks of snow and wind and freezing rain as the norm; but seeing a package of beautiful, bright tomatoes at the store put me in the mindset of summer eating.

-Whether you love summer or winter, as long as you love a good pasta dish, this (easy!) one is worth trying.
-Even if it further teases you into feeling summer’s sun is coming soon when really the sun is reflecting off a four foot tall snowbank left at the curb by a plow.
+Whether you love summer or winter, as long as you love a good pasta dish, this easy dish is worth trying.

-There isn’t a recipe for this dish, so much as a loose method for preparing it.
+There isn’t an exact recipe for this dish, so much as a loose method for preparing it.

 - a couple of handfuls of small tomatoes – cherry tomatoes, grape tomatoes, etc. All red, or mixed colours, it doesn’t matter.